beskar-cloud/knowledgebase/howtos/architecture.md

    * dedicated ceph pools for Kubernetes persistent volumes
    * dedicated pools for Openstack components and user VMs (Glance images, Cinder volumes, Swift/Rados Gateway object storage, OpenStack VMs)

-Minimal testing cloud infrastructure could confidt of:
+Minimal testing cloud infrastructure could consist of:
- * 3+2 virtual servers with 8 vCPUs, 16 GB RAM and 100GB disk
+ * VMs with 8 vCPUs, 16 GB RAM and 100GB disk
+   * 1 or 3 virtual servers for controlplane
-   * enabled nested virtualization on 2 VM compute nodes
+   * at least 2 virtual servers for compute with enabled nested virtualization
- * connected external distributed (ceph) storage
+ * connected external distributed (ceph) storage or internal ceph cluster on additional disks on controlplane VMs

 ## Used technologies
  * Kubernetes (Kubespray)